 You can support queer/disrupt by following us on our social media (Facebook, Twitter & Instagram) and engaging with our events, blog posts and podcast!
 Reviewing us where you can also really helps, and we also request feedback after every event to ensure we are putting out content that our audience wants.

 queer/disrupt does not have any institutional affiliation and as such gains funding through bids and crowd funding.
-We have a Paypal where you can donate as and when you are able or a Patreon where you can subscribe to support queer/disrupt monthly.
-We have exclusive content and merch that is only available for subscribers of our Patreon!
+We have a Paypal where you can donate as well.

 All of our events are free and tickets can be found on our Eventbrite page.